Ben-Erik van Wyk: Career and research

 Since 1984, Van Wyk has been teaching at the Rand Afrikaans University, where he has been a professor since 1990.
-Since 2005 he has been a professor at the Department of Botany and Plant Biotechnology, University of Johannesburg, where the Rand Afrikaans University has been absorbed.
+Since 2005, he has been a professor at the Department of Botany and Plant Biotechnology, University of Johannesburg, where the Rand Afrikaans University has been absorbed.

 Van Wyk researches African plant plant classification (taxonomy and chemotaxonomy) particularly for Apiaceae, Fabaceae, Aloe, and Asphodelaceae.
 In addition, he focuses on medicinal plants and ethnobotany, including the ethnobotany of Khoisan and Afrikaners from the Western Cape.
 He is also involved in quality control and product development of medicinal plant products and crop development.

-Through 600 vibrant photographs of more than 120 distinct culinary herbs, spices, and flavourings that Van Wyk has collected from the distant reaches; his books transport us back to the earliest uses of spices by ancient civilisations and lead us on a journey of discovery from Ethiopia to China.

 Van Wyk is a member of several organizations, including the Aloe Council of South Africa (Chair), the American Society of Plant Taxonomists, the Botanical Society of America, the Indigenous Plant Use Forum (Chair since 1996), the Association for African Medicinal Plant Standards, Briza Publications CC, and the Presidential Task Team on African Traditional Medicine.
 He is a Member of the Editorial Board of the South African Journal of Botany, the Official Journal of the South African Association of Botanists.